 In 2014, the second part (of whitelisted jurisdictions) was challenged by the Gambling (Licensing and Advertising) Bill which implemented licensing requirements in such a way that any company wishing to advertise gambling services and/or take bets from customers residing in the UK must be licensed explicitly by the Gambling Commission.
 In May 2014, the bill was made an Act of Parliament, making UK Gambling Commission licensing a mandatory part of local gaming.

-18+ New Customers only.
-Select Casino welcome bonus offer on sign-up.
-20 Free Spins available on Book of Dead game only.
-Must be claimed on ‘’My Offers’’ page within 14 days of sign-up.
-Free Spins have a £0.10 value each; expire 7 days from claim.
-35x wagering requirement on eligible slots before winnings are converted to cash.
-Eligibility requirements apply.
-Read full T&C's below.
-Play Responsibly. www.begambleaware.org
+New eligible UK players only.
+Select Casino offer on sign-up.
+Spins must be claimed on ‘’My Offers’’ page within 14 days of sign-up.
+Spins for Book of Dead game only and have a £0.10 value each; expire 7 days from claim.
+35x wagering on eligible slots before winnings are converted to cash.
+Play Responsibly.
+18+ begambleaware.org.
+Click for full T&C’s.

 * 18+.
 Significant terms: First time depositors residing within the UK only.
 Min deposit £10.
 Max amount of Bonus Spins is 100.
 Bonus Spins valued at £0.10 per spin.
 Winnings paid in cash.
 Terms & Conditions apply.

 And now for a bit more specifics, here’s how the most popular forms of gambling are regulated in the UK: